andyroggenbuck/PIC-USART/README.md

 </p>
 </br>

 The project was programmed in C using MPLAB X and compiled using Microchip's C18 compiler.
-Functions from the C18 compiler library were used to configure and use the PIC18's USART peripheral.
+Functions from the C18 compiler library were used to configure and use peripherals of the PIC18.
 The PIC18 uses USART to send serial data to a USB to serial converter, which provides USB connectivity to a host PC.
 The user interface is accessed via a serial terminal on the host PC.

 After initializations, the program prompts the user for an input command and then polls the DataRdy1USART() function to wait until a character is received.
 A switch case statement takes the necessary action when a valid command is received.
 The available commands are as follows:
 </br>